Tacuatí

+Tacuatí is a town and district in Paraguay.
 Tacuatí is situated above the Rio Ypané at the northern border of the II Departmento de San Pedro de Ykuamandyjy.

+History

 In October 2008, a 6 meter long female anaconda was found and killed there by local fishermen.

 In the winter of 2008, a prominent local rancher and former municipal Intendente, Don Luis Lindstrom, was kidnapped for ransom, touching off a minor media storm during the months before the money was paid and his subsequent release.

 At the end of 2008, armed bandits attacked a small military post about 13 kilometers outside of town.
 The attack was attributed to the Paraguayan People's Army (EPP).